isaiassf22/Mywallet-frontEnd/README.md

 # MyWalletFront

-Design of a wallet manager application (for mobile) !
+Design of a wallet manager application!
 With the right to register, login and many libraries !

 <img src="./src/images/MyWallet.gif" />